When can I apply?

 How long does it take to complete a program?

-Length of completion depends on the particular program and how many credits the student is taking per semester.
-The Graduate School offers the majority of programs on a part-time basis to working professionals.
-However, with careful planning full-time status is possible in some programs.
+Length of completion depends on the particular program and how many credits the student takes per semester.
+The Graduate School offers the majority of programs on a part-time to working professionals.
+However, with careful planning, full-time status is possible in some programs.